Kobe Osaka International

 Changes in the Examination Procedures

 Continuing his initiative to have all WKF referee candidates receive the same fair treatment from the Referee Committee Tommy Morris proposed to President Antonio Espinos that an entirely new system of examination be adopted.
-The proposal was accepted and was put into practice in Monterrey Mexico at the WKF Championships last November.
+The proposal was accepted and was put into practice in Monterrey Mexico at the WKF Championships.
 A presentation outlining the new system was given to the WKF Executive Committee and to the Congress where it was warmly received.
 The new system resulted in the highest ever passmark with a higher than 50% pass in kata and kumite.

 What was proposed was that each examiner must act independently in future and will have an evaluation form on which the candidates scores are recorded.
 Immediately after the examination of a candidate the examiner gives the form to the Referee Commission Secretary.
 When all the forms have been collected the highest and lowest scores are discarded and the remaining scores are averaged to give the final score.
 The WKF President and RC Chair decide the actual pass-mark which is not known to the examining panel.
 The candidate will receive the result via a pass/fail form which in the case of failure outlines the reasons.
 The National Federation will be notified of the result.